sebastien6/SaveSecret/README.md

 # SaveSecret

 Well this is my first code on github.
-Hope people will not jump at my throat but this is a code to save a password encrypted with an RSA key for a script like python to use it when running as a crontab for example.
+This is a code to save a password encrypted with an RSA key for a script like python to use it when running as a crontab for example.
 I’m new to go and also to coding well there is probably a lot of room for improvement in my Go code.

 I build main component of the code with google go and i’m compiling it as a c-share library for other languages to use it.
 I build a python library to make use of it and a sample python script using it with parmiko.